audacity/audacity-support/contributing/developing-your-own-plugins-and-scripts/creating-your-own-nyquist-plugins/tutorials/property-list-tutorial.md

 ```

 {% hint style="info" %}
 Although we can change the value of the NAME property (using [PUTPROP](http://www.audacity-forum.de/download/edgar/nyquist/nyquist-doc/xlisp/xlisp-ref/xlisp-ref-209.htm)), doing so will NOT change the name of the Audacity track.
-The value of the NAME property is only a copy of the track name, created by Audacity when the plug-in runs.
+The value of the NAME property is only a copy of the track name, created by Audacity when the plugin runs.
 If required, the name of the track could be changed using the scripting command [SetTrackStatus](https://manual.audacityteam.org/man/scripting\_reference.html#Extra:\_Scriptables\_I).\
 More generally, modifying a \*_TRACK\*_ property does not modify the track.

 See also [Property List Functions](http://www.audacity-forum.de/download/edgar/nyquist/nyquist-doc/xlisp/xlisp-man/xlisp-man-014.htm) in the XLisp manual.